-"Tech companies benefit from the ease of doing business in Dubai."
+" We aim to make it as easy as possible for companies to set up in Dubai and leverage the emirate as a launchpad for their expansion.
+Saeed Al Gergawi "Tech companies benefit from the ease of doing business in Dubai."
 At Dubai Chamber of Digital Economy, we are committed to catering to the individual needs of each company in a way that makes sense for their business and Dubai's future ambitions.
 Between January 2023 and the end of September 2024, the chamber attracted nine multinational digital companies (sMNCs) to Dubai and supported the establishment and expansion of 1,000+ digital startups in cooperation with partners from key government entities.
 These businesses specialise in future-facing sectors such as Al, fintech, SaaS, technology, media and telecommunications, and health tech.

-Based on the feedback we receive, international companies are attracted to the numerous competitive advantages created by Dubai's dynamic startup ecosystem.
+Vice President, Dubai Chamber of Digital Economy Based on the feedback we receive, international companies are attracted to the numerous competitive advantages created by Dubai's dynamic startup ecosystem.
 Advanced digital infrastructure, agile regulations, specialised free zones, business incubators, and sandboxes ensure an environment conducive to innovation and growth.
 Dubai's location at the crossroads of Europe, Asia, and Africa is another important reason they are here.
 Dubai's embrace of future technologies and collaborative culture is bolstered by access to a diverse talent pool, offering unparalleled opportunities for startups to thrive in a truly global marketplace.

-"We've launched initiatives to connect businesses and investors with opportunities for growth."
+73 "We've launched initiatives to connect businesses and investors with opportunities for growth."
 Dubai Chamber of Digital Economy aims to make it as easy as possible for companies to set up in Dubai and leverage the emirate as a launchpad for their expansion, both in the region and worldwide.
 Our initiatives include our 'Business in Dubai' platform, a one-stop digital gateway designed to streamline the process of establishing a company in Dubai.
 The platform offers convenient access to essential services in areas including banking, accounting, logistics, and talent acquisition, together with business matchmaking tools to introduce companies to the right partners and customers.
 The chamber also hosts Expand North Star, the world's largest event for global startups and investors.
 This annual event provides participating startups with a unique platform to build connections, secure investments, and accelerate business growth.
 Founders, venture capitalists, global tech leaders, and key ecosystem enablers from around the world attend to forge business deals, expand their networks, and exchange valuable knowledge on the latest innovations shaping the future of the digital economy.

-In addition, we organise trade missions to priority markets around the world to facilitate the global expansion of Dubai-based companies.
+In addition, we organise trade missions to priority markets around the world to facilitate the global expansion of Dubaibased companies.
 Dubai International Chamber's powerful network of 33 representative offices around the world supports these efforts, providing access to timely market intelligence as well as business matching and stakeholder engagement activities.

-App Olympics, a global competition open to international startups interested in expanding into the region.
+Dubai Chamber of Digital Economy also spearheads the App Olympics, a global competition open to international startups interested in expanding into the region.
 This comes as part of the 'Create Apps in Dubai' initiative, which seeks to position Dubai as a leading global hub for the development of cutting-edge mobile applications.
 "Dubai offers a clear path to success for companies and individuals that can match its ambition."